 The most common challenge faced by our participants (15/19) are problems surrounding data quality.
 These challenges include:

-\begin{itemize}[topsep=2pt, partopsep=0pt,itemsep=1pt,parsep=2pt] \item Sparse or missing data\cite{toussaint2022troubles}, i.e. nodes or links that participants know should appear, but for one or more reasons do not. \item Incorrect or unverifiable data\cite{paulheim2017knowledge}, i.e. nodes or links that participants know should not be in the dataset \item Obselete data\cite{lissandrini2022knowledge}, i.e. nodes or links in the dataset that used to be valid, but either no longer are or are now irrelevant \item Duplicate entities\cite{gal2014uncertain}, i.e. multiple nodes or links in the dataset that actually should be combined into a single node or link \end{itemize}
+\begin{itemize}[topsep=1pt, partopsep=0pt,itemsep=1pt,parsep=1pt] \item Sparse or missing data\cite{toussaint2022troubles}, i.e. nodes or links that participants know should appear, but for one or more reasons do not. \item Incorrect or unverifiable data\cite{paulheim2017knowledge}, i.e. nodes or links that participants know should not be in the dataset. \item Obsolete data\cite{lissandrini2022knowledge}, i.e. nodes or links in the dataset are no longer valid or relevant. \item Duplicate entities\cite{gal2014uncertain}, i.e. multiple nodes or links in the dataset that actually should be combined into a single node or link. \end{itemize}

-The majority of these problems are due to incomplete or in-progress enterprise KGs.
-While open-source KGs may be ``complete'' and useful for testing AI/ML models, they can also be unrealistic when compared to a real-world KG: ``\textit{The drawback of WikiData is that it’s \emph{too} good \ldots there are no holes you'd otherwise find in practice}'' (P1).
+The majority of these problems stem from incomplete or in-progress enterprise KGs.
+Data quality issues negatively impact AI/ML collaborations (e.g., data cascades\cite{sambasivan2021everyone}), making it difficult to account for a model's true robustness to missing data, noise, duplications, and so on.

-Issues with data quality are a recurring issue in AI/ML collaborations (e.g., data cascades\cite{sambasivan2021everyone}).
-Overall, we distill this challenge into two data-related issues: the KGs being prepared at an enterprise level are often incomplete and messy, but open-source KGs can be unrealistic -- making it difficult to account for an AI/ML model's true robustness to missing data, noise, duplications, and so on.
+While open-source KGs may be ``complete'' and useful for testing AI/ML models, they can also be unrealistic when compared to a real-world KG: ``\textit{The drawback of using WikiData is that it’s \emph{too} good \ldots there are no holes you'd otherwise find in practice}'' (P1).

 \begin{itemize}[leftmargin=0pt,topsep=4pt, partopsep=0pt,itemsep=2pt,parsep=2pt]